 Exposing False Biblical Teachings

-It is our duty commanded by God to search for the true path and walk in it but many people refuse to do so...
+It is our duty commanded by God to search for the truth path and walk in it but many people refuse to do so...

 Textual Scholastic Criticism & the Bible